 Nonetheless, one can argue that fana’ is the ultimate destination for the mystic, for it allows one to enter the spirit's primordial state of existence within the Divine.
 Sufis speak of the annihilation of the soul in this life, whereby one is temporarily lost in the oneness (tawhid) of Allah, after which it comes back changed through this spiritual experience, which is the station of baqa’.
 But it is when one passes away, when the spirit is no longer bound to the created body, that the final realization of fana’ will take place.
 For the spirit will have no destination save Allah, no physical body will contain it, and upon the spirit’s recognition of its primordial destination, will be attracted the Divine without hesitation.
 The Light of Allah (Al-Nur) will be a beacon that attracts those who have witnessed in the present life.
 The ruh will flock to the Originator of Life, who breathed them out.
 In this final annihilation, the ruh of creation will be sucked back in, and be reunited with God for all eternity.
 Hence, the ruh will return to the Divine Spirit (al-ruh al-ilahi); the paradox of nonexistence in the primordial existence will be fulfilled, and fana’ fi Allah will be reached in its completion.
 In this state, Sufis would say that one has become “one in wujud” (wahida fi'l wujud), since creation only exists within the Real (i.e. God).

-I have discussed the Face of God (Wajh Allah) and different perspectives Sufi and anti-Sufi, concerning the encounter with God.
+I have discussed the Face of God (Wajh Allah) and different perspectives, Sufi and anti-Sufi, concerning the encounter with God.
 The Wahhabiyya have proclaimed mysticism a harmful innovation (bid’a) that does not originate in Islam.
 Unlike the Wahhabiyya, the rationalists viewed Sufism as a genuine tradition originating in the Shari’ah and Sunnah of Muhammad.
 The Wahhabiyya believe the Face of God to be a literal attribute, and thus would seem to espouse the very un-Islamic concept of anthropomorphism.
 The Sufi rationalists such as Shah Wali Allah, Ahmad Sirhindi and others, on the other hand, attempted to reform Sufism from the inside.
 While adhering to traditional mystical practices and teachings, the Sufi rationalist movement was an attempt to approach mysticism through logical conclusions.
 What this entailed was a demystification of mysticism, where the mystical experience was not seen as “real” in the sense of physically happening, but became, in the view of the Sufi rationalists, a vision or dream.
 This perspective on the Face of God, and on fana’ and baqa’, drastically limits and dilutes tasawwuf, reducing it to a simple philosophy of the heart, and causing it to lose much of its spiritual grandeur.